-Since this time, GE as it becomes known moved into numerous industries including home consumer products, defense work, turbines and other commercial use.
+Since this time, GE as it becomes known moved into numerous industries including home consumer products, defense work, turbines, electric tankless water heater and other commercial use.
 Jack Welch, a former CEO of GE, famously said that if the company is not number one or two in an industry, it should get out of it altogether.
 And with that in mind, the company successfully markets an exciting range of garbage products for home users with the intention of dominating its space.

 We review five models here.
 They’re all continuous feed, so they work when turned on and are therefore not manually fed food waste to activate them.
 Their models run from a lower horsepower to a high horsepower with extra features.
 Their disposal products also tend to be longer and slimmer in design than other models from a brand like KitchenAid that are usually wider and shorter.